Sliding Doors: Critical response

 Rotten Tomatoes gives the film a 65% approval rating based on 54 reviews, with an average rating of 6.3/10.
 The critics consensus reads, "Despite the gimmicky feel of the split narratives, the movie is watchable due to the winning performances by the cast."
 Metacritic gives the film a score of 59 out of 100 based on 23 reviews, indicating the reaction as "mixed or average."
 Time Out described the film as "essentially a romantic comedy with a nifty gimmick".

 Angie Errigo of Empire gave the film 3/5 stars.
 Roger Ebert gave it 2/4 stars, and was critical of the screenplay.

 In popular culture

 The thirteenth episode of season eight of Frasier, "Sliding Frasiers", is inspired by the film.
 In it, Frasier struggles deciding whether to wear a suit or a sweater to an upcoming Valentine's Day speed-dating event.
 The aftereffects of either decision are explored, although the episode ends identically with both timelines intersecting as Frasier, having failed to get a date, drives to a caller's workplace to woo her.
 The Broad City season 4 episode "Sliding Doors" shows the origin story of Abbi and Ilana's friendship cut between two timelines.
-In both scenarios, they meet at a NYC subway station.
+In both scenarios, they meet at a New York subway station.
 From there, one story involves them boarding a subway train and going through the day separately.
 In the other, they miss their train and they spend the day together.

 The Unbreakable Kimmy Schmidt season 4 episode "Sliding Van Doors" centers on the film, showing an alternate timeline where Kimmy Schmidt does not get in her kidnapper's van in 1998 because she does not want to miss a screening of Sliding Doors.

-Other shows to use a premise similar to Sliding Doors, but without directly referencing the film, include Malcolm in the Middle, Mad About You, and Community.
+Other shows to use a premise similar to Sliding Doors, but without directly referencing the film, include Doctor Who and Malcolm in the Middle.